Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

         - ansible-opnsense
     ...

-Become on play level is not needed for XML changes on localhost only for tasks to fetch/push config.xml and restart services on OPNsense.
+Become on play level is not needed for XML changes on localhost, only for tasks to fetch/push config.xml and restart services on OPNsense.

 Ansible command
 ---------------